mariohernandez/mariohernandezio/src/blog/vitejs.md

 Fig. 22: Drupal libraries for global styles and component's styles.{.caption}

+#### /templates

+Drupal's templates' directory can be created anywhere within the theme.
+I typically like to create it inside the **src** directory.
+Go ahead and create it now.

+* Inside **storybook.info.yml**, add a new Twig namespace for the **templates** directory.
+See example above.
+Update your path accordingly based on where you created your **templates** directory.

 **P.S**: When the Vite project was originally created at the begining of the post, Vite created files such as **App.css**, **App.js**, **main.js**, and **index.html**.
 All these files are in the root of the project and can be deleted.
-It won't affect any of the work we've done, but Vite will not run on its own, which we don't need it to anyway.
+It won't affect any of the work we've done, but Vite will no longer run on its own, which we don't need it to anyway.

 ## In closing